valhuber/ApiLogicServer/README.md

 ## Installation Notes

+### Alert - Project fails to start

+Recent updates to included libs have broken previous versions of API Logic Server.
+This is fixed in a new version (5.00.06), and is strongly recommended.
+You can also repair broken installations as described in [Troubleshooting](https://github.com/valhuber/ApiLogicServer/wiki/Troubleshooting).

 ### Heads up - Certificate Issues
 We sometimes see Python / Flask AppBuilder Certificate issues - see [Troubleshooting](https://github.com/valhuber/ApiLogicServer/wiki/Troubleshooting#certificate-failures).